SouthFACT/landsatfact_usgs_json_api/README.md

 an example of the xml response is at http://earthexplorer.usgs.gov/metadata/xml/4923/LC80130292014100LGN00

 #### the three methods
-* **method**: api  get the value from JSON response.
-The value is held in the JSON response with field name defined in fieldName
+* **method api**: get the value from metadata XML response.
+The value is held in the metadata XML response with field name defined in fieldName
-* **method**: api_browse  the value is the browse url
+* **method api_browse**: the value is the browse url
-* **method**: constant value is obtained with the value held in the fieldName in metadata.yaml file
+* **method constant**: value is obtained with the value held in the fieldName in metadata.yaml file *note:*  The metadata is returned as xml but is read  into a JSON data object.

 # running
 there are three main programs.